 It may be also challenging to produce revenue from trainings and workshops for data scientists, even coming from industry.
 Preparing professional training courses for industry is not trivial either.
 Current trainings and webinars presenting RDA outputs struggle to gather enough interest and participation, even without any fee.
 On the other hand, this is an area where cooperation across Europe and beyond makes sense and RDA in Europe should invest in it.

 All in all, the above proposed measures require substantial work including value proposition statements and business plus delivery models.
-The Task Force members thought that a stream of funding via European Commission and other regions’ grants is essential to sustain RDA in Europe and overall.
+The Task Force members believe that a stream of funding via European Commission and other regions’ grants is essential to sustain RDA in Europe and overall.
 A GÉANT like model, possibly via operational grants, is needed for RDA Sustainability.
 A possible RDA in Europe role in the European Open Science Cloud may also put RDA in a key position, playing a facilitator role in national data/e-Infrastructure coordination.
 Such an opportunity can provide a handle for continuing European funding support towards better RDA sustainability.

 RDA Global sustainability challenges